-The County's and the BPPG Fund's policy limits investment in commercial paper to those issues with "prime quality" rating by at least two of the following: by Moody's Investors Service, Inc., rating of prime 1, by Standard & Poor's, Inc., rating of A-1, by Fitch Investor's Services, Inc., rating of F-1, by Duff and Phelps, Inc., rating of D-1.
+The County's and the BPPG Fund's policy limits investment in commercial paper to those issues with "prime quality" rating by at least two of the following: by Moody's Investors Service, Inc., rating of prime 1, by Standard & Poor's, Inc., rating of A-1, by Fitch Investor's Services, Inc., rating of F-1.
 Corporate notes are limited to issues that have been rated at least AA by Standard and Poor's Inc. and at least AA by Moody's Investors Services.